BeardedRaider/hospitalportal/README.md

 all do this on desktop.

+To get images loading from Unsplash API this needs to be installed first

+npm install axios

+To get access to the Unsplash API, you need to register as a developer.
+Here's how to do it:

+-Go to the Unsplash Developer page.
+-Click on the "Join as a Developer" button.
+-Sign up for an Unsplash account or sign in if you already have one.
+-Once logged in, you will be prompted to create a new application.
+Click on "New Application".
+-Fill in the application form.
+Provide all the necessary details.
+-Once you have created your application, you will be able to access your access key.

 ------------------------------------------------------------------------
+Theres a slight issue with loading the appointments data at times, it seems to be when coming back to the page after a while????

 Some Issues fixed

 Folder needs to be on the C drive, i think this is due to node.js being installed on the C drive? (it was due to this, once the folder was on C: it worked)